laDok8/TTM4195/README.md

 The `contracts` folder contains the smart contracts solidity code.
 The `scripts` folder contains scripts used to deploy the smart contracts and showcase their functionality.
 The `tests` folder contains the tests for the smart contract.
-Even though we used a brownie project in order to allow for easier testing, the smart contracts in the `contracts` folder can be deployed and tested using remix as well.
+Even though we used a brownie project in order to allow for easier testing, the smart contracts in the `contracts` folder can be deployed and tested using `Remix` as well.

 ## Design Description
 Two distinct smart contracts are used in this project.